Marcifer/SlotMachine-for-Streamers/README.md

 # Do you like what I do?

-No, I am not gonna sell-out.
-But I appreciate all the support of what I do at my twitch channel > https://www.twitch.tv/markusoooo (interactive stream with demon lord himself.. every viewer, that actually interacts on stream, is very welcome).
+Well, good for you!
+You can even say that to me at my twitch channel > https://www.twitch.tv/markusoooo.